 3. Patient Rooms – Create a channel for patients to access on the television set that is already in patient rooms.
 It can display daily or weekly meal choices, special entertainment or opportunities for patients and their families, weather forecasts, and information about what patients can do to make their stay more enjoyable.

-4. Donor Recognition Walls – Digital donor displays are a great way to create a fluid, easily updated and attractive list of donors, tell donor stories and recognize the work and dedication that has gone into capital campaigns, ongoing donations and specific projects.
-They can stand alone, or be part of a larger, more artistic donor recognition display.
+4. Donor Recognition Walls – Digital donor walls and kiosks are a great way to create a fluid, easily updated and attractive list of donors, tell donor stories and recognize the work and dedication that has gone into capital campaigns, ongoing donations and specific projects.
+They can stand alone, or be part of a larger, more artistic donor recognition wall.

 5. Lobbies, Elevators and Stairways – Digital wayfinding can be interactive or static.
 It is easily updated when directions change, doctors or departments move, or building additions are built.